Flanch2005/Kursinis/README.md

     def get_contact_formated(self):
         return self._name + " " + self._last_name + " " + self._birthday + " " + self._email + " " + self._phone_number
 ```

+## Faced Challenges

+ * I faced some challenges in creating a more intuitive and user-friendly interface since I was using the `customtkinter` libraries for the first time

+ * At first I couldn't figure out how to use unit tests.
+I thoroughly studied the documentation for `unittest`, and then finally did it.

+ * It was challenging to implement a multi-account system to make it work correctly, there was a lot of trial and error, but in the end I managed to do it by creating a database on the windows system disk.

+## Conclusions

+I have learned a lot from this project, and I have gained a better understanding of how to use different libraries and projects, and study their documentation.
+I also learned how it is important to break down the project into different pieces for manageability.
+Furthermore, my program could be extended by adding more features, such as more functionalyti, for example, sending a letter of congratulations to your friend's email on your behalf, etc.